-- Only 5 stocks in Europe with 20+ years of consecutive increases
+- Only 5 stocks in Europe can show 20+ years of consecutive dividend increases

 - 3X Swiss, 1X Germany and 1X Swedish company